AvolitesLtd/TitanManual/docs/networking/connecting-the-arena-to-a-network.md

 sidebar_label: Connecting consoles to a network
 ---

-All Avolites consoles may be connected to an Ethernet network to allow control of fixtures by Art-Net or sACN, or to connect to a visualisation system.
+All Avolites consoles may be connected to an Ethernet network to allow control of fixtures by Art-Net or sACN, for multi-user setups and remote control, or to connect to a visualisation system.

 For T1, T2 and T3 which are used with a laptop or PC, the network connection of the laptop or PC is used.
 (WiFi connections should not be used for control of fixtures as you will not get reliable and smooth operation.)